Antipersonnel landmines are explosive devices designed to injure or kill

 In June 2022, the Biden administration reversed the Trump policy, maintaining the exception for use of landmines on the Korean Peninsula.
 Join us in urging President Biden to go one step further and join the Mine Ban Treaty.
 Sign our petition NOW.

 Year after year, Landmine Monitor reports that civilians account for 70 to 85 percent of casualties.
 Landmines are still killing and maiming ordinary people every day.
 This is not just during a conflict–most of the countries where casualties are reported are no longer at war.

 Thanks to the 1997 Mine Ban Treaty, landmine use has dropped dramatically in recent years.
-While some countries are still producing them, the global trade has almost entirely halted.
-However, more than 75 countries and territories are essentially polluted by landmines and/or explosive remnants of war.
+However, more than 75 countries and territories remain polluted by landmines and/or explosive remnants of war.
 The weapon poses a significant and lasting threat to communities living in contaminated areas.